ymunemasa/data-tutorials/tutorials/hdp/hdp-2.5/securing-your-hadoop-infrastructure-with-apache-knox/tutorial.md

 tags: [knox, webhdfs]
 ---

+# Securing Your Hadoop Infrastructure with Apache Knox

 ## Introduction

 In this tutorial we will walk through the process of

-*   Configuring Apache Knox and LDAP services on HDP Sandbox
+-   Configuring Apache Knox and LDAP services on HDP Sandbox
-*   Run a MapReduce Program using Apache Knox Gateway Server
+-   Run a MapReduce Program using Apache Knox Gateway Server

-## What is Apache Knox?

-The [Apache Knox Gateway](https://hortonworks.com/hadoop/knox) is a system that provides a single point of authentication and access for Apache™ Hadoop® services.
-It provides the following features:

-*   Single REST API Access Point
-*   Centralized authentication, authorization and auditing for Hadoop REST/HTTP services
-*   LDAP/AD Authentication, Service Authorization and Audit
-*   Eliminates SSH edge node risks
-*   Hides Network Topology

-## Layers of Defense for a Hadoop Cluster

-*   Perimeter Level Security – Network Security, Apache Knox (gateway)
-*   Authentication : Kerberos
-*   Authorization
-*   OS Security : encryption of data in network and HDFS

-Apache Knox can also access a Hadoop cluster over HTTP or HTTPS

-## Current Features of Apache Knox

-*  Authenticate : by LDAP or Cloud SSO Provider
-*  Provides services for HDFS, HCat, HBase, Oozie, Hive, YARN, and Storm
-*  HTTP access for Hive over JDBC support is available (ODBC driver Support- In Future)

 ## Prerequisites